srappel/census_workshop_2021/content/tutorial.md

 <p><img alt="Data cart information showing updates since we have selected a source table and a GIS file." src="https://s3.amazonaws.com/libapps/accounts/112972/images/8-datacart-new.png" /></p>

 <p>NHGIS will provide a data table and boundary shapefile, and it will be our job to join them.
-Our data will include every Census Tract in the U.S., but we are only concerned with Milwaukee County &mdash; so we will need to trim the data too.
-All of this is easy, and if you have some GIS experience you may already know how to do it on your own.</p>
+Our data will include every Census Tract in the U.S., but we are only concerned with Milwaukee County &mdash; so we will need to trim the data too.</p>

 <p>But we&#39;re not going to worry about any of that until we actually have our data.
 Click <strong>Continue</strong> in the Data Cart, then click on it again.
 Keep all of the options as they are by default.
 You may want to add a brief description of your project, so you can find this dataset later to modify or re-download.
 Click on <strong>Submit</strong> to be brought to your Extracts History.</p>